1984 the Anglican-Lutheran Society has provided a meeting point

 was provided by Mrs Marian Knetemann, a member of the Society

-living in Belgium, and the Bishop presided at a Eucharist where the preacher was the
+The Bishop presided at a Eucharist where the preacher was the

 Rev Dr Jaakko Rusama, our Lutheran Co-Moderator.

 read all about it, and for accounts of previous Annual